intelops/website/content/english/privacy-policy.md

 enable: true
 ---

-This privacy policy is compiled by IntelOps, Inc., hereinafter referred to as IntelOps to better serve those who are concerned with how we treat their Personally Identifiable Information (PII).
+This privacy policy is compiled by Outfit Labs, Inc., hereinafter referred to as Capten to better serve those who are concerned with how we treat their Personally Identifiable Information (PII).
 PII, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Please read our privacy policy carefully to understand how we collect, use, protect or otherwise handle your PII that is collected through our website, newsletters, blogs, forms, surveys, or other similar content.

 ###### Personal Information that we may collect, process, and use